pynxton/lightning-talks/README.md

 lightning-talks
 ===============

-Slides and background material for lightning talks

-For lightning talks, please use this convention as much as possible
+Slides and background material for lightning talks.
+Please use this convention as much as possible

     <year>_<month>_<name>_<subject>.<extension>